nopsys/CogNOS/README.md

 #### 4. Build CogNOS:

+Currently, this consists of two steps: translating Slang sources to C and then building them.
+While we are trying to automate the first step, you'll still need to do some manual work.
+Open the VMMaker image from a terminal, like this:

+    cd opensmalltalk-vm/image
+    ./sqlinux.201805090836/squeak BuildCogNOS.image

+You'll find a workspace there, where you need to execute these two lines:

+    VMMaker generateSqueakNOS64VM
+    VMMaker generateSqueakNOSPlugins

+If asked about overwriting files, just answer yes.
+You can quit without saving and are now ready for the second step, which is:

     cd opensmalltalk-vm/platforms/nopsys
     make  # builds vm.obj
     make iso # builds libnopsys.lib, links it to vm.obj and generates a bootable ISO image